AnggaR96s/Reforestation/README.md

-## What do you call a cow on a trampoline?
-A milk shake!
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.